What is occupational therapy?

 This is not true!

 Most insurance plans cover OT, and we are happy to submit on your behalf.
-Please scroll to the bottom of the page under “Getting Started” for next steps. **Pending approval from Tricare, BCBS, United Healthcare (including UMR, Surest, UHC/UBH) & Medical Assistance.
-We hope to have the majority of these in place by the middle of May.
+Please scroll to the bottom of the page under “Getting Started” for next steps.
+Check back for updates on these carriers.

 Types of OT offered at Iris Mental Health